Apple Mail Search Not Working? Here's How to Fix It Fast in 2026

 So, why does Mail search break?

-Mostly, it’s tied to Spotlight, the powerful system-wide search tool macOS uses.
-Apple Mail relies heavily on Spotlight to index and display your emails.
+Mostly, it's tied to Spotlight, the powerful system-wide search tool macOS uses.
+According to Apple's official macOS support documentation, Mail relies heavily on Spotlight to index and display your emails.
 If something goes wrong with Spotlight—or with the Mail app's internal cache—the search bar becomes useless.

 Common culprits include: